DigitalPublishingToolkit/TOD18-Geoblocking/md/20RodriguezCuba.md

 It evokes the Cuban style of proxy access to all sites, through all connections.

-## Skipping back: revolution, videos and access
+## Skipping Back: Revolution, Videos and Access

 Universal access to culture has been a foundational ideal of the Cuban revolutionary project since 1959.
 As part of the political demands of